devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

   no files or snippets.
 Only mandatory thing is ``meta.yaml`` (see below).
 - Everything goes to the particular folder, just like you've learned in the chapter about :ref:`creating assistants <create_your_own_assistant>`.
-However, you can only add stuff named as your dap (means either a folder or a file with a particular extension).
+However, you can only add stuff named as your DAP (means either a folder or a file with a particular extension).
 If you have more levels of assistants, such as ``crt/foo/bar/spam.yaml``, you have to include top-level assistants (in this case both ``crt/foo.yaml`` and ``crt/foo/bar.yaml``).
 And you have to preserve the structure in other folders as well (i.e. no ``icons/crt/foo/spam.svg`` but